RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy - Advent of Cyber 3 2019, Day 09, Networking.md

 <h1 align="center">
   $$\textcolor{#3bd62d}{\textnormal{[ Day 9 ] - Advent of Cyber 3 (2021)}}$$
 </h1>
 <p align="center">Get started with Cyber Security in 25 Days - Learn the basics by doing a new, beginner friendly security challenge every day leading up to Christmas.
-It is classified as an easy-level walkthrough, and you can join it for 🆓 using your own virtual machine with openVPN or TryHackMe´s AttackBox if you are subscribed. <a href="https://tryhackme.com/room/adventofcyber3">[ Day 8 ] - Advent of Cyber 3 (2021)</a>.</p>
+It is classified as an easy-level walkthrough, and you can join it for 🆓 using your own virtual machine with openVPN or TryHackMe´s AttackBox if you are subscribed. <a href="https://tryhackme.com/room/adventofcyber3">Advent of Cyber 3 (2021)</a>.</p>

 <p align="center"> <img width="900px" src=""> </p>